fos-2023/fos-2023.github.io/project1.md

 1. Implement `reduce` method which performs one step of the evaluation, according to the rules of the small step semantics.
-If none of the rules apply it should throw `NoReductionPossible` exception containing corresponding irreducible term.
+If none of the rules apply it should throw `NoReductionPossible` exception containing the smallest corresponding irreducible term.

 1. Implement `eval` method which implements a big step evaluator (one which evaluates a term down to a value, or it gets stuck when no rule applies).
 This method should implement the big step semantics defined above, and not call reduce.
-If evaluation is not possible it should throw `TermIsStuck` exception containing corresponding stuck term.
+If evaluation is not possible it should throw `TermIsStuck` exception containing the smallest corresponding stuck term.

 1. Implement the `programVSmallerThan3` method.
 It must return a (constant) string that represents a program.
 The program receives `v` as "input", and must evaluate to `True`